 In the ad manager of the PPM campaign, you can see the reading on your target audience’s engagement rate.
 Quora keeps analytics on views and engagements for your responses, and so does the common contextual social media marketing software.
 From this, you can draw conclusions based on a combination of your goals and industry averages for what would be considered healthy ROI.
 For example, anything over 20% engagement rate is typically considered excellent for PPM ads.

-While it may be a bit unrealistic to expect that every PPM campaign will have these kinds of results depending upon the nature of your content and how well it’s being targeted, if you’d like to tweak it to have higher ROI, then you’d refer to TBJ in order to gain a deeper understanding of why your target audience may not be engaging with your boosted post (or whatever other content asset you’re using for the awareness stage.
+While it may be a bit unrealistic to expect that every PPM campaign will have these kinds of results depending upon the nature of your content and how well it’s being targeted, if you’d like to tweak it to have higher ROI, then you’d refer to TBJ in order to gain a deeper understanding of why your target audience may not be engaging with your boosted post (or whatever other content assets you’re using for the awareness stage.

 Troubleshooting and tweaking are all about asking the right questions: